pramodith/klarity/README.md

 ## 🎯 Overview

-Klarity is your toolkit for looking into the AI decision-making process.
-By combining uncertainty analysis with reasoning insights, it provides unprecedented visibility into how models think and generate outputs.
+Klarity is a toolkit for inspecting and debugging AI decision-making processes.
+By combining uncertainty analysis with reasoning insights, it helps you understand how models think and fix issues before they reach production.

-- **Dual Entropy Analysis**: Understand model confidence through raw entropy and semantic similarity metrics
+- **Dual Entropy Analysis**: Measure model confidence through raw entropy and semantic similarity metrics
 - **Reasoning Analysis**: Extract and evaluate step-by-step thinking patterns in model outputs
 - **Semantic Clustering**: Group similar predictions to reveal decision-making pathways
 - **Structured Insights**: Get detailed JSON analysis of both uncertainty patterns and reasoning steps